'A huge step forward': NHK brings human touch to computer-generated sign-language commentary

 In order to build a lexicon of signs, NHK staff first used motion-capture technology to record around 8,000 words for its database — ranging from “autumn colors” to “preschool” — with sign-language users providing feedback through an online portal.

-According to Hiroyuki Kaneko, who manages the sign-language project at NHK’s broadcast technology research department, early efforts focusing on hand movements were quickly found to be insufficient.
+According to Hiroyuki Kaneko, who manages the sign-language project at NHK’s Science & Technology Research Laboratories, early efforts focusing on hand movements were quickly found to be insufficient.

 “We realized that you can’t read sign language just from the hands, so then we started capturing facial expressions including eyebrows and mouth movements,” Kaneko said.